gantree-io/gantree-lib-nodejs/docs/gantree_config/tutorial.md

 We're going to create a Gantree config, so we need to create a new `.json` file.
 In this tutorial, we're going to call it `polkadot_tutorial.json`.

-Inside our file, we're going first going to want to specify which schema version our Gantree config will be under the `metadata` root-level key.
+Inside our file, we're first going to want to specify which schema version our Gantree config will be under the `metadata` root-level key.

 ```jsonc
 {